 The Accreditation Standards 4th edition, for PA programs became effective in their entirety for all September 1, 2010.
 These Standards resulted from an extensive multiyear process of review and revision.
 This revision process is an integral part of the ARC-PA’s ongoing business practice.
-Clarifying changes were added to the Standards in July, 2010, in October, 2011, September, 2012, December 2012 and September 2013, September 2014.
+Clarifying changes were added to the Standards in July 2010, October 2011, September 2012, December 2012, September 2013, September 2014 and March 2016.
 This copy of the Standards includes the most recent changes.

 The Accreditation Manual for the fourth edition includes the Standards along with suggested evidence of compliance and performance indicators, and clarifying comments to help guide programs in their self assessment of compliance with the Standards.
 Polices related to the accreditation process are also included in this manual.